sooriyaarachchi/pybites.github.io-src/content/faster_python.md

 ## 1. Know the basic data structures

-As already mentioned [here](http://pybit.es/collections-deque.html) dicts and sets use hash tables so have O(1) performance.
+As already mentioned [here](http://pybit.es/collections-deque.html) dicts and sets use hash tables so have O(1) lookup performance.
+Good reference: [TimeComplexity](https://wiki.python.org/moin/TimeComplexity) for the main data types.

-This is easy to use even if you happen to have lists:

-	if value in set(list):
-		...

-Each data structure has efficient features you can use.
-For example this set operation to avoid a double for loop:

-	return set(a) & set(b)

-Overall a good understanding of basic algorithms / data structures pays off.
+Update: in the first iteration of this article I did a 'value in set(list)' but this is actually expensive because you have to do the list-to-set cast.
+The suggested set(a) & set(b) instead of double-for-loop has this same problem.
+Thanks for pointing this out [on Reddit](https://redd.it/5vapzt).

 ## 2. Reduce memory footprint